NFDI4Energy/EFZN_rdm/README.md

    - Preserve time that is otherwise lost while searching for, recovering, and deciphering data.
    - Make data reusable.
    - Benefit from high quality datasets from other researchers.
+   - Simplify cooperation and collaboration (e.g. through better documentation and affiliation of the data collected).

 2. __improve impact and speed up scientific progress:__

     - Make research results reproducible and reusable, so others can verify and build upon your findings.
 This strengthens __integrity__ and increases your citations.
     - Improve your research reputation and increase your __visibility__.
     - Continually influence research developments long after the original research has been completed.
-    - Permit new and innovative research to be built on existing information, especially within and across disciplines.
+    - Permit new and innovative research to be built on existing information.

 3. __help to prevent errors and enhance data security:__